rchl2/rchl2/README.md

 ##  Experience
  - **Q24** as Fullstack developer – 10/2019 - now
-   	Primarily responsible for creating software solutions for one of the leading companies in the e-learning industry and leading a small team of developers.
+   	Primarily responsible for creating software solutions for one of the leading companies in the e-learning industry in Poland and leading a small team of developers.
 Additionally, actively involved in DevOps tasks, including Kubernetes management and CI/CD for multiple Laravel app instances.

  - **GG International** as Fullstack developer - 10/2018 - 10/2019
 	Collaborated with a small team to build systems and components for processing large volumes of data in support of major lottery systems using the Laravel framework.